awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_photo_analyzer_app/Readme.md

 ![AWS Photo Analyzer](images/lakesun.png)

 After the application analyzes all images in the Amazon S3 bucket, it uses the Amazon Simple Email Service (Amazon SES) to send a dynamically created report to a given email recipient.
-The report is XML data that contains labels for each image in the Amazon S3 bucket, as shown in this illustration.
+The report is Microsoft Excel data that contains labels for each image located in the Amazon S3 bucket, as shown in this illustration.

 ![AWS Photo Analyzer](images/excelreport.png)